More Than Yosemite: Things to do In and Around Yosemite in Tuolumne CA

 The area offers great hiking along volcanic and granite formations within the forest, water activities like white water rafting and kayaking as well as ski resorts.

-Hetch Hetchy
+Hetch Hetchy Reservoir

-Not only a thing to do near Yosemite but actually in Yosemite Natioanl Park that has incredible beauty and tons of outdoor activities is Hetch Hetchy.
-This water reservoir was a valley comparable to the beauty of Yosemite Valley.
-Now a water reservoir and home to the O’Shaughnessy Dam that supplies San Francisco with drinking water, this area is known for having one of the longest hiking seasons with their own impressive waterfalls and gorgeous wildflowers.
+Not only a thing to do near Yosemite but actually in Yosemite National Park that has incredible beauty and tons of outdoor activities is the Hetch Hetchy Reservoir.
+This water reservoir was a valley comparable to the beauty of Yosemite Valley with similar features, except there’s a dam and it’s been flooded.

-You can hike or backpack through the remote lakes, canyons, and giant peaks of Hetch Hetchy enjoying bird watching along the way.
+You can hike or backpack through the remote lakes, canyons, and giant peaks of Hetch Hetchy enjoying bird-watching along the way.
 This is also a great place for other water recreation sports like fishing.

-Yosemite
+Yosemite National Park

 Megan looking at Yosemite viewpoint near the Big Flat Oak Entrance

-We normally come up through the popular route on State Route 41 to the Valley, so coming in from Tuolumne County we came into the valley through a different entrance via the 120.
+We normally come up through the popular route on State Route 41 to Yosemite Valley, so coming in from Tuolumne County we came into the valley through a different entrance via the 120.
 This route rewards you with different scenic vantage points of Yosemite Valley’s iconic monuments like El Capitan and Half Dome.

 Some of the best Yosemite activities to enjoy are visiting some of the famous waterfalls in the Valley that are easily accessible like Bridalveil Falls and Lower Yosemite Falls.